-Do business studies students benefit from structured opportunities to work with peers?
+Do business students benefit from peer collaboration?

 opportunities to work with other studentsbusiness studies